 And don’t forget to check those online reviews!
 You can learn a lot from other people’s bad experiences.
 You can also sense when something’s amiss if a breeder has too many positive reviews with no negative ones – no one is that good.

 Ready to Make a Chipoo Your BFF?

-A Chipoo – and their wonderful Chipoo temperament – may be a perfect match for your family.
-Loving, energetic and playful, a Chipoo will be your loyal friend all her life.
+You may just find that the wonderful Chipoo temperament makes for a perfect match for you and your family because she loves being the center of attention.
+Loving, energetic and playful, the Chipoo will be your loyal friend all her life.